-Silky: A term used to describe a wine with an especially smooth mouthfeel.
+Silky: A term used to describe a wine with an exceptionally smooth mouthfeel.

 Solera: The Spanish system of blending wines of different ages to create a harmonious end product; a stack of barrels holding wines of various ages.

-Sommelier: Technically a wine steward, but one potentially with a great degree of wine knowledge as well as a diploma of sorts in wine studies.
+Sommelier: Technically a wine steward, but one potentially with a high degree of wine knowledge as well as a diploma of sorts in wine studies.

 Spicy: A term used to describe certain aromas and flavors that may be sharp, woody, or sweet.

-Steely: A term used to describe an extremely crisp, acidic wine that was not aged in barrels.
+Steely: A term used to describe an incredibly crisp, acidic wine that was not aged in barrels.